ScottW514/terraform-provider-datapower/docs/resources/xml_firewall_service.md

   - Range: `0`-`4294967295`
   - Default value: `2000000000`
   - Required When: `firewall_parser_limits`=`true`
+  - Not Valid When: attribute is not conditionally required
 - `parser_limits_attachment_package_byte_count` (Number) Defines the maximum number of bytes allowed for all parts of an attachment package, including the root part.
 Attachment packages that exceed this size will result in a failure of the transaction.
 If this value is 0, no limit is enforced.
   - CLI Alias: `attachment-package-byte-count`
   - Required When: `firewall_parser_limits`=`true`
+  - Not Valid When: attribute is not conditionally required
 - `parser_limits_attribute_count` (Number) Defines the maximum number of attributes of a given element.
 If any of the parser limits are set in the XML Firewall, they will override those on the XML Manager.
   - CLI Alias: `attribute-count`
   - Range: `0`-`65535`
   - Default value: `128`
   - Required When: `firewall_parser_limits`=`true`
+  - Not Valid When: attribute is not conditionally required
 - `parser_limits_bytes_scanned` (Number) Defines the maximum number of bytes scanned by the XML parser.
 This applies to any XML document that is parsed.
 If any of the parser limits are set in the XML Firewall, they will override those on the XML Manager.
 If this value is 0, no limit is enforced.
   - CLI Alias: `bytes-scanned`
   - Default value: `4194304`
   - Required When: `firewall_parser_limits`=`true`
+  - Not Valid When: attribute is not conditionally required
 - `parser_limits_element_depth` (Number) Defines the maximum depth of element nesting in XML parser.
 If any of the parser limits are set in the XML Firewall, they will override those on the XML Manager.
   - CLI Alias: `element-depth`
   - Range: `0`-`65535`
   - Default value: `512`
   - Required When: `firewall_parser_limits`=`true`
+  - Not Valid When: attribute is not conditionally required
 - `parser_limits_external_references` (String) Select the special handling for input documents that contain external references, such as an external entity or external DTD definition.
   - CLI Alias: `external-references`
   - Choices: `forbid`, `ignore`, `allow`
   - Default value: `forbid`
   - Required When: `firewall_parser_limits`=`true`
+  - Not Valid When: attribute is not conditionally required
 - `parser_limits_max_local_names` (Number) Enter an integer that defines the maximum number of distinct XML local names in a document.
 This limit counts all local names, independent of the namespaces they are associated with.
 Enter a value in the range 0 - 1048575.
 The default value is 60000.
 A value of 0 indicates that the limit is 60000.
   - CLI Alias: `max-local-names`
   - Range: `0`-`4294967295`
   - Default value: `60000`
   - Required When: `firewall_parser_limits`=`true`
+  - Not Valid When: attribute is not conditionally required
 - `parser_limits_max_namespaces` (Number) Enter an integer that defines the maximum number of distinct XML namespace URIs in a document.
 This limit counts all XML namespaces, regardless of how many prefixes are used to declare them.
 Enter a value in the range 0 - 65535.
 The default value is 1024.
 A value of 0 indicates that the limit is 1024.
   - CLI Alias: `max-namespaces`
   - Default value: `1024`
   - Required When: `firewall_parser_limits`=`true`
+  - Not Valid When: attribute is not conditionally required
 - `parser_limits_max_node_size` (Number) Defines the maximum size any one node may consume.
 The default is 32 MB.
 Sizes which are powers of two result in the best performance.
 If any of the parser limits are set in the XML Firewall, they will override those on the XML Manager.
 Although you set an explicit value, the DataPower Gateway uses a value that is the rounded-down, largest power of two that is smaller than the defined value.
   - CLI Alias: `max-node-size`
   - Range: `1024`-`4294967295`
   - Default value: `33554432`
   - Required When: `firewall_parser_limits`=`true`
+  - Not Valid When: attribute is not conditionally required
 - `parser_limits_max_prefixes` (Number) Enter an integer that defines the maximum number of distinct XML namespace prefixes in a document.
 This limit counts multiple prefixes defined for the same namespace, but does not count multiple namespaces defined in different parts of the input document under a single prefix.
 Enter a value in the rage 0 - 262143.
 The default value is 1024.
 A value of 0 indicates that the limit is 1024.
   - CLI Alias: `max-prefixes`
   - Range: `0`-`4294967295`
   - Default value: `1024`
   - Required When: `firewall_parser_limits`=`true`
+  - Not Valid When: attribute is not conditionally required
 - `priority` (String) Control the service scheduling priority.
 When system resources are in high demand, "high" priority services will be favored over lower priority services.
   - CLI Alias: `priority`
   - Choices: `unknown`, `high-min`, `high`, `high-max`, `normal-min`, `normal`, `normal-max`, `low-min`, `low`, `low-max`